sheriffderek/ember-skill-tree/README.md

 * at this point - it's just like an HTML & CSS project (index.html and style.css) - so... why use Ember?
 At least the build pipeline auto-refreshes the page when you make changes to the files! : )

+### 4. Use Ember

+* so far - you've used Ember CLI to create a project / and to watch for file changes and build your project (and display that in the browser) - but that's really just the tooling.
+We haven't worked with anything dynamic / or used Ember for what it's good at.

+* since we're working with a file called 'application' - you can create a 'controller' of the same name - and they can work together (describing this stuff here - as a precursor to components)

+* Use the CLI to generate a controller. `ember generate controller application` = "Hey, Ember.
+Please generate a controller and name it 'application'. thanks." (you _could_ talk about how there is always a controller for everything... but that it's hidden to keep things clean / and that when you want to use it - you have to explicitly create the file which extends the bla bla... or save that for later...)

+* find that file with the command pallet (don't worry about file structure) - and explain that Embers conventions use naming to connect files. application.hbs - and application.js are linked by name.
+This will help dispell some of the 'magic.'

+* create a few properties in the controller and then use them in the template

 ## Prerequisites